kshitizag/Logic-Assignmen/Source/main-page.md

   <br><br>
    > All atom structures take up the same memory space
   <br><br>
-   > valueOfAtom() and evaluate() have processing times which increase linearlywith the size of their input
+   > valueOfAtom() and evaluate() have processing times which increase linearly with the size of their input
   <br><br>
    > NOT(), AND(), OR(), IMPL() have processing times independent of the input size